 - 9. Re-install the front lamp duct.
 As you install the front lamp duct, lift the small light shield on the rear lamp duct cover so that it does not get jammed between the two pieces when they come together.
-(Figure 7-3) To ensure a good fit between the two pieces, squeeze the top and bottom cover snaps to ensure they are locked in place.
+(Figure 7-1) To ensure a good fit between the two pieces, squeeze the top and bottom cover snaps to ensure they are locked in place.
 The light shield should move freely to the touch. - 10.
 Close the internal lamp door and manually turn the 2 thumbscrews to lock it in place. - 11.
 Turn the circuit breaker for the cinema projector on. - 12.
-On the Touch Panel Controller (TPC), tap and hold the green power icon. - 13.
-Record the new lamp information: - Tap Menu > Advanced Setup > Lamp History. - b.
-Tap Add Lamp.
+On the Touch Panel Controller (TPC), tap and hold the green

+- a.
+Tap Menu > Advanced Setup > Lamp History. - b.
+Tap Add Lamp. - c.
-Figure 7-3 Light Shield on Front Lamp Duct

-- c.
 Complete the fields in the Add Lamp dialog. - d.
+Tap Save.

+Figure 7-1 Light Shield on Front Lamp Duct

-Tap Save. - 14.
-On the TPC, tap and hold the light bulb icon to ignite the lamp. - 15.
-Run a LampLOCTM on the new lamp: - a.
-Tap Menu > Advanced Setup > LampLOCTM Setup. - b.
+- 14. On the TPC, tap and hold the light bulb

+- icon to ignite the lamp.

+- 15. Run a LampLOCTM on the new lamp:

+- a.
+Tap Menu > Advanced Setup > LampLOCTM Setup.

+- b.
 Tap Do Auto.